andrewlaack/cart-elc/README.md

 This is the source code for the implementation of CART-ELC we used in our paper.

 Also included in this repository are our implementations of HHCART(A) and HHCART(D).
-These are not described in our usage section, but they are simple decision tree classifiers written in Python.
+These are not described in our usage section, but they are simple oblique decision tree classifiers written in Python.

 **Note:** The .tex source files for both the paper and an accompanying presentation will be added to this repository once the paper has been published.